Furnished Holiday Lettings tax regime

 At the Spring Budget 2024 it was announced that the special tax rules for furnished holiday lettings (FHLs) will be abolished from 6 April 2025.
-On 29 July, the new Labour government released a policy paper which sets out the proposed changes for inclusion in Finance Bill 2024-25.
+On 29 July, the new Labour government released a policy paper setting out the proposed changes, which since the publication of this article have been confirmed in the Autumn Budget 2024 and included in Finance Bill 2024-25.

 Until 6 April 2025, a property that qualifies as a FHL can benefit from various tax reliefs that aren’t generally available to rental property businesses.
 Here are some of the key factors to consider if you have an existing FHL property.